Prince Harry & Meghan Markle Are Allegedly Under Fire For Taking Netflix Money Amid ‘The Crown’ Backlash

 The hit Netflix drama The Crown is facing backlash from the royal family for allegedly exploiting its pain for financial benefit.
 Amid the controversy, The Daily Mail reported that Prince Harry and Meghan Markle are under scrutiny for their deal with the streaming giant.

-‘There are raised eyebrows about Harry taking millions from the company that’s behind all this.” an insider said.
+“There are raised eyebrows about Harry taking millions from the company that’s behind all this,” an insider said.
 “After all where do much of Netflix’s profits come from?
 The Crown.”

-The insider accused the show of “dragging up” events of the past from difficult times in the royal family’s life.
+The same insider also accused the show of “dragging up” events of the past from difficult times in the royal family’s life.

 “That isn’t right or fair,” they said, adding that many of the depictions of the events “don’t represent the truth.”